ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-02-28-how-to-switch-to-iss-art-from-another-software-development-partner.md

 ### Why you may need to switch to another provider

-Let’s look through the most common scenarios which can lead to the necessity of changing your software development provider.
+Let's look through the most common scenarios which can lead to the necessity of changing your software development provider.

 1. **The price of the services may seem too high for you.**

-Based on our experience, we can say that the price (in particular, hourly rate) doesn’t always determine the overall project cost.
+Based on our experience, we can say that the price (in particular, hourly rate) doesn't always determine the overall project cost.
 Although the hourly rate of specialists of the same level may vary from company to company, the productivity level and work approaches are also different.

-Let’s illustrate this point with the following example.
+Let's illustrate this point with the following example.

- *There are two companies – Company A and Company B. A developer’s hourly rate at Company A is $50/h, and a developers’s rate at Company B is $20/h.
+ *There are two companies – Company A and Company B. A developer's hourly rate at Company A is $50/h, and a developers's rate at Company B is $20/h.
 However, a certain amount of work – such as consultations, gathering project requirements, system maintenance, user support – needs to be performed onsite.
 An hourly rate of onsite experts at Company A is $70/h, and at Company B – $120/h.
 Company B spends more hours on* onsite *works, and it involves more experts than Company A does.
 In this case, the overall project budget at Company B may end up higher than the budget at company A.*

-Therefore, a higher rate doesn’t necessarily mean higher project costs – such factors as, for example, the expertise should also be considered.
+Therefore, a higher rate doesn't necessarily mean higher project costs – such factors as, for example, the expertise should also be considered.

 2. **Your current provider may fail to meet the budget and time constraints.**